"You Don't Know JS"

 "The Definitive Guide to Form Based Website Authentication"

-of authentication are typically used these days it's a great thing to learn so you know what
+typically used these days it's a great thing to learn so you know

 "The XSS Game by Google"